likvid-bank/likvid-cloudfoundation/foundations/likvid-prod-alz/README.md

 ## What is next
-You can customize your landing zone and add tailor-made kits to your foundation.
-To do so you can add a new kit with the following command:
+You can customize your `azure landing zone` following these [examples](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/Examples) from Microsoft or add tailor-made kits to your foundation with `collie kit` command:
 ```bash
 collie kit new <kit name>
 ```